- 1 Definition

 - Weakened microbes can cause unwanted signs of infection by reduced immune system (immunosuppressive drugs).

-- Vaccines contain additives (adjuvants) that enhance the effect.
-Some can react to these additives.
-The extent of such reactions is discussed (ASIA syndrome) and must be upheld against the great benefit of vaccines
+- Vaccines may contain additives (adjuvants) that enhance the vaccine effect.
+Some people may react to these additives, which often contain aluminum salts.
+The extent of such reactions is discussed (ASIA syndrome) and must be weighed against the great benefit effect of vaccines.

 Examples of "live" vaccines

 - Vaccine against measles, mumps and rubella (MMR)